luoxuhai/NightVision/README.md

 This project has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
 Please read [the full text](CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

+Please read our [Contributing Guidelines](CONTRIBUTING.md) to understand our development process.

+Thanks to everyone who contributed to NightVision!

 ## License

 This project is licensed under the terms of the [GPL-3.0 license](https://github.com/luoxuhai/NightVision/blob/master/LICENSE).